lukehedger/levelout/README.md

 #### Bundler

 - Install Bundler `gem install bundler`
+- Install all dependencies: `bundle install`
-- Use `bundle install` to install all dependencies `bundle exec jekyll serve --watch`
+- Build, serve and watch: `bundle exec jekyll serve --watch`

 NB.
 If you get any errors when running `jekyll serve` trying clearing out the `Gemfile.lock` and running `bundle install`